 Drinking several cups of tea a day can help shrink your belly fat.
 Green tea is a great choice, but tea made from the leaves of Camellia sinensis, such as oolong tea and the unfermented white tea, are just as effective.
 Catechins in the tea speed up metabolism and increase fat burning by stimulating the liver, especially when combined with exercise.
 Other fat-burning teas are peppermint tea, which is known for its appetite suppressing effect, and Red Rooibos tea, which has a flavonoid called Aspalathin that lowers the kind of stress hormones that promote weight gain.
 Here’s a list of all the best teas for weight loss.

-Lose belly fat by getting off the couchiStock/DragonImages
+Lose belly fat by getting off the couch

 Being sedentary is a major risk factor of metabolic syndrome, obesity, and diabetes.
 But every type of movement is helpful—even small gestures we make throughout the day, like tapping our toes or pacing while talking on the phone.
 These moves, known as non-exercise activity thermogenesis or NEAT, can constitute as much as 50 percent of the total energy expenditure of a person who keeps busy throughout the day.
 Simple things like taking the stairs instead of the elevator and taking a brisk walk on your lunch hour can help sizzle calories and reduce fat.
 These 22 ideas can keep you moving, no sneakers required.

 Yoga and meditation can aid fat loss, but not so much from the physical effect of the movements as from their calming and relaxing effect.
 Several studies have linked high levels of the stress hormone cortisol to weight gain, particularly in the belly area.
-Practice yoga for at least 20 to 30 minutes a day for best results (try these yoga-inspired stretches), or start a daily meditation practice.
+Practice yoga for at least 20 to 30 minutes a day for best results or start a daily meditation practice.

 Regular exercise is key to weight loss and maintenance.
 And since there’s no consensus on whether the ideal workout is aerobic or resistance training, your best bet is to do a little of both.
 Resistance training is especially important for people over 30, who will otherwise begin to lose bone density.
 Contrary to popular belief, abdominal crunches are not going to melt away belly fat, though they will help build muscle that could help define the area.
 And since muscle mass has a higher resting metabolic rate and energy expenditure than fat, it could help you trim down.
-These ab exercises can flatten your belly without crunches.
+Mix up your workout routine with these exercises that flatten your belly—without a single crunch.

 It’s called a beer belly for a reason!
 Alcohol consumption has long been associated with abdominal obesity and can easily derail your fat-loss efforts.
 Alcohol is not only high in calories, but it’s the body’s preferred fuel, so when you drink it, the other macronutrients in your food will be sent into storage (aka your belly, or possibly your thighs or butt).
 Alcohol is also notorious for lowering your self-control and inhibitions, so you can easily end up eating and drinking too much.
-Check out these simple ways to cut back on the booze.
+Check out these home remedies that help you lose belly fat.

-Lose belly fat by getting a good night’s sleepiStock/BraunS
+Lose belly fat by getting a good night’s sleep

 When you understand how lack of sleep contributes to obesity, you’ll realize how important it is to get good sleep every night.
 Sleep regulates endocrine function, maintaining the right balance between the hunger hormone ghrelin and the satiety hormone leptin.
 Sleep deprivation increases appetite, insulin resistance, and the stress hormone cortisol, all of which contribute to fat accumulation in the body.
-Make sure that you get at least 7 to 8 hours of sleep every night.
-Have trouble drifting off or keep waking up?
-Try these home remedies for insomnia.
+Make sure that you get at least seven to eight hours of sleep every night.
+Don’t miss these other 42 fast and easy ways to lose weight.